mikkelbu/reading-list/README.md

 The last couple of years and which I can remember.
 The years might also be wrong :).

 ## 2025
+* "Leviathan Falls" - book 9 in "The Expanse" book series by James S. A. Corey
+* "Tiamat's Wrath" - book 8 in "The Expanse" book series by James S. A. Corey
+* "Persepolis Rising" - book 7 in "The Expanse" book series by James S. A. Corey
+* "Babylon's Ashes" - book 6 in "The Expanse" book series by James S. A. Corey
 * "Nemesis Games" - book 5 in "The Expanse" book series by James S. A. Corey
 * "The Murderbot Diaries - System Collapse" by Martha Wells
 * "The Murderbot Diaries - Fugitive Telemetry" by Martha Wells